TarunNagarajan/TarunNagarajan/README.md

 I'm a Computer Science Sophomore at the **National Institute of Technology, Warangal**.
 I'm studying the intersection of **AI Inference** and **Systems Engineering**.

-Currently, I'm learning the principles of *System Software Engineering*
+Currently, I'm learning the principles of *System Software Engineering*.

 ---